There's no doubt that to retire offshore is both an exciting and challenging experience.

-For me, and a number of my South African friends, we can't see too many reasons why South Africa will not keep following the rest of Africa into an economic mess.
+For me, and a number of my South African friends, we can't see too many reasons why South Africa will not keep following the rest of Africa into an economic abyss.

-Our children are living scattered all over the world in the UK, US, Australia and the Middle and Far East.
+Our children are living scattered all over the world in the UK, the US and the Middle and Far East.
 Having merely adopted the nomadic character of their forebears seeking to find better opportunities.

 In the past there was no reason to consider moving ... but that's all changed.